SciRuby/sciruby.com/source/_posts/2014-01-27-gsoc-alumni.markdown

 [BLOG](http://gene-prediction.blogspot.nl/2013/08/start-using-our-gene-validation-tool.html).
 Actually, Monica
 was part of a different GSoC organisation, [PhyloSoC](http://informatics.nescent.org/wiki/Phyloinformatics_Summer_of_Code_2013), but also participated in our Ruby centric meetings and code reviews.
+Because women are still rare in coding we are putting her first.
 She shared her SciRuby GSoC experience:

 <p class="note"><strong>Monica:</strong>